RESEARCH STARTER

 Tongan coffee is praised by tourists.
 Grown organically in volcanic soil at low altitudes and abiding by fair trade practices, it is sold throughout the world.

-Tourists enjoy the natural diversity of the islands and the recreational activities available, including ocean and freshwater fishing, whale watching, scuba diving, snorkeling, surfing, swimming, beachcombing, and bird-watching.
-Visitors can also explore coral reefs, archaeological sites, rainforests, volcanoes, and limestone caves.
+Tonga attracts visitors with a wide range of natural environments and recreational opportunities.
+Popular activities include ocean and freshwater fishing, whale watching, scuba diving, snorkeling, surfing, swimming, beachcombing, and bird watching.
+Travelers also visit coral reefs, archaeological and cultural sites, rainforests, volcanic landscapes, and limestone caves, highlighting the islands’ environmental and geological diversity.

 Government